Manpage logo

 Number of messages to generate.

-Note that when the −−interval and −−number are used together, loggen will send messages until the period set in −−interval expires or the amount of messages set in −−number is reached, whichever happens first.
+NOTE: When −−interval and −−number are used together, loggen will send messages until the period set in −−interval expires or the amount of messages set in −−number is reached, whichever happens first.

 −−no−framing or −F

-Do not use the framing of the IETF−syslog protocol style, even if the syslog−proto option is set.
+Do not use the framing of the IETF−syslog protocol style, even if the −−syslog−proto option is set.

 −−quiet or −Q